isaacholt100/bnum/README.md

 This library aims to provide arbitrary precision equivalents of Rust's 3 built-in number types: signed integers (`BInt`), unsigned integers (`BUint`) and floats.
 Signed and unsigned integers have been implemented and nearly fully tested, and will keep up to date with Rust's integer interface (e.g. when a new method is implemented on a Rust primitive integer, this library will be updated to include that method as well).

 Currently, arbitrary precision fixed size floats are being worked on but are incomplete.
-Most of the basic methods have been implemented but are not fully tested, and there is no implementation of the transcendental floating point methods such as `sin`, `exp`, `log`, etc.
+Most of the basic methods have been implemented but are not fully tested, and at the moment    there is no implementation of the transcendental floating point methods such as `sin`, `exp`, `log`, etc.

 Obviously, the documentation needs to be completed, and benchmarks need to be written as well.
 This will take priority over the implementation of floats.

+Additionally, a proc macro for parsing is being developed, which will allow easier creation of large constant values for `BInt` and `BUint`.